FEMA checks received by homeless people

-But he questions FEMA guidelines and the check amounts.
+But he questions

 "I feel for them being on the street, but I think there's got to be a common sense factor, too," McCormack said.
 "The government should be responsible to the taxpayers on where it's spent and how it's being spent."